Believing in accessibility for all

 • review further collaboration opportunities with customers and partners in the city

-Where we are underrepresented amongst our staff, we will always state that applications from that group are welcomed when we advertise jobs.
-We also advertise on Proud Employers.
+Where we are underrepresented amongst our colleagues, we will always state that applications from that group are welcomed when we advertise jobs.